johnnyh209/PowerShell-Exercises/README.md

 5. How do you include the type information in the # comment line at the top of an exported CSV file?
 - You would use the -IncludeTypeInformation parameter.

+6. `Export-Clixml` and `Export-CSV` both modify the system because they can create and overwrite files.
+What parameter would prevent them from overwriting an existing file?
+What parameter would ask whether you were sure before proceeding to write the output file?
+- To prevent the overwriting of an existing file, use the `-NoClobber` parameter.
+- To ask whether you were sure before proceeding to write the output file, use the `-Confirm` parameter.

+7. The operating system maintains several regional settings, which include a default list separator.
+On US systems, that separator is a comma.
+How can you tell `Export-CSV` to use the system's default separator rather than a comma?
+- You can use the `-UseCulture` parameter to use the system's default separator.